icy/genvsub/README.md

 The second command raises an error because the variable `TEST_VAR` matches the expected prefix `TEST_` and its value is not set.

-You can also specify exactly a few variables to be substituted
+You can also specify exactly a few variables to be substituted (which is exactly an alternative to the `shell-format` in the original GNU tool `envsubst`:

     $ echo '${TEST_VAR}' | ./genvsub -u -p 'VAR_NAME_3|VAR_NAME_3|VAR_NAME_3'